yogeshhk/SahajJeevan/README.md

 # सहज जीवन (The Effortless Life)

-This repository is of a public, open-source and collaborative LaTeX formatted book in Marathi based on Leo Babauta's *The Effortless Life*.
-Its open for contribution as an extension to this 'effort' based on the following:
+This repository is of a public, open-source, live and collaborative LaTeX formatted book in Marathi.
+The first part is based on Leo Babauta's *The Effortless Life*.
+Its second part is open for contributions.

 - Mission: To spread knowledge of effortless life to a wider audience.
 - Vision: Let many participate, contribute and add own insights as additional chapters